For all GME training programs

 Good questions, answered.

 No — those are external, evidence-based references.
-Kanon holds your institutional protocols: how your program does it.
+Kanon holds your institutional guidelines: how your program does it.
 The two complement each other.

 Those handle scheduling, evaluations, and accreditation workflows.
 Kanon does the one thing they don't: your clinical guideline library.
 It sits alongside them.